 A well-documented Device History Record provides you and external stakeholders with irrefutable evidence about all the steps involved in the manufacture of a given product.

-In the absence of a well-documented DHR, it would be next to impossible for your company to diagnose the root cause of non-conformities.
-If you cannot do the correct diagnosis, how will you correct the non-conformity?
+In the absence of a well-documented DHR, it would be next to impossible for your company to diagnose the root cause of non-conformances.
+If you cannot do the correct diagnosis, how will you correct the non-conformance?
 How will you prevent it from recurring?

 Furthermore, the importance of a digital QMS solution such as SimplerQMS becomes even more pronounced in light of the fact that a Device History Record is constantly evolving, and the amount of documentation required for medical device manufacturers is only going to increase in the future.